MicrosoftDocs/power-automate-docs/articles/trigger-flow-teams-message.md

 There several message elements available as a trigger output for use within the flow.
 Here's an overview of some of properties:

-* Message content - The full HTML content of the Teams message.
+* Message content - The full HTML content of the Microsoft Teams message.
-* Plain text message output - The plain text variation of the Teams message.
+* Plain text message output - The plain text variation of the Microsoft Teams message.
 * Link to message - A direct url to reference the message.
 * Sender display name, Sender id - The details of the user who sent the message.
 * Originating user display name, originating user id - The details of the user who invoked the flow.